josephpford/qa-training/modules/M15/exercises/M15-exercise-automated-testing-part3.md

 ```

 Notice both tests use the exact same flow, but with different data.
 This is considered Keyword Driven, Parameterized.
 It is not considered Data-Driven because the flow is still hard-coded into our test suite.

+### Finish To-Dos

 Use the previous test case to help you fill out the TODOs.
 When you are done, your code should look something like this.

 ```
 import io.github.bonigarcia.wdm.WebDriverManager;